What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 18. Porges, S. W. (2007).
 The polyvagal perspective.
 Biological Psychology, 74(2), 116-143.

 II.
-Framing & Political Communication
+Framing and Political Communication

 1. Entman, R. M. (1993).
 Framing: Toward clarification of a fractured paradigm.
 Journal of Communication, 43(4), 51-58.